 Distribution analysis.
-To calculate the abundance-weighted mean elevation (hIndex) of distribution, the location of each sample was assigned values of 0, 0.5, and 1 if it was collected at low-, middle- and high-elevation sites, respectively.
-In addition, intra-specific abundance patterns were assessed by logistic regression of occurrence with elevation.
+To calculate the abundance-weighted mean elevation (hIndex) of each species’ distribution, the location of each sample was assigned values of 0, 0.5, and 1 if it was collected at low-, middle- and high-elevation sites, respectively.
+In addition, intra-specific relative abundance patterns were assessed by logistic regression of occurrence with elevation.
 For each individual of each species, pupal identity was labeled as 1 if the pupa was identified as the focal species and 0 if it was identified as any other species.
-These occurrences were fitted against elevation as a fixed effect and transect as a random effect in a generalized linear mixed-effect model (varying intercept, varying slope) using the lmer package (Examples as shown in supplementary figure 1).
-These two methods of describing distribution were highly correlated (Figure 1b).
-Thus, hIndexs were used to represent the distribution patterns in subsequent analyses, since the confidence intervals of the regression coefficients have highly variability among species resulting from variations in sample size.
+These occurrences were fitted against elevation as a fixed effect and transect as a random effect in a generalized linear mixed-effect model (family = “binomial”, varying intercepts and slopes) using the lmer package (examples as shown in Supplementary Figure 1a).

-It is important to note that we focus on comparing the relative abundance of a single species at different elevations, rather than comparing the absolute abundance of different species in a given location.
-Thus, an upland-biased species may have a higher absolute abundance than a lowland-biased species, even at a low elevation site.
+Species with significant increasing likelihood to be found at lowlands (negative regression coefficients) were defined as lowland-biased species.
+Species with significant increasing likelihood to be found at uplands (positive regression coefficients) were defined as upland-biased species.
+Those whose confidence intervals of regression coefficients in the above analysis were centred around zero were defined as elevation-generalist species.
+Regression coefficients and hIndexs were highly correlated (Supplementary Figure 1b).

 Maintenance of laboratory culture

-Drosophila isofemale cultures were established in 2017 and 2018 from pupae collected from high- and low-elevation sites.
+Drosophila isofemale cultures were established in 2017 and 2018 from adults collected from high- and low-elevation sites.
 Cultures had been maintained at 24°C at the Biology Centre, Czech Academy of Sciences, since collection and were transferred to the Department of Zoology, University of Oxford, UK, in December 2018, where they were maintained at 25°C. Cultures and experiments were maintained under a 12h/12h light/dark cycle.
 They were maintained for approximately 15 to 30 non-overlapping generations in the Czech Republic and four to seven non-overlapping generations in Oxford before being used to culture mass bred lines (MBLs).

 To revive genetic variation, we made MBLs of each Drosophila species by combining four isofemale lines (except for D. pandora, where only three isofemale lines were available).
-The four lines were selected from different mountains and different elevations if possible (Detailed as provided in supplementary table 1).
+The four lines were selected from different mountains and different elevations if possible (detailed as provided in Supplementary Table 1).
 Each population cage was initiated using two independently-reared MBLs of the same species.
 Large populations were maintained at 25°C for more than four generations before measuring the thermal traits.
 Therefore, measurements should not have been influenced by maternal effect, acclimation, or isofemale line effects.
-The MBLs were maintained at 23°C from 2020.
+The MBLs were maintained at 23°C from 2020-present.

-Nine tropical Drosophila species were included in laboratory measurements.
-Of the available species, only Drosophila rubida was not included because it has a low reproduction rate and much longer development and sexually maturation time than other species, making it practically difficult to raise large numbesr and to synchronize with other species.
-Isofemale lines of D. pseudotakihashii were contaminated before measuring the thermal traits.
+Nine tropical Drosophila species were included in laboratory measurements (species are listed in Supplementary Table 1).
+Of the available species, only Drosophila rubida was not included because it has a low reproduction rate and much longer development and sexually maturation time than other species, making it practically difficult to raise large numbesr and to synchronize with the other species.
+Isofemale lines of D. pseudotakihashii were contaminated by another species before measuring the thermal traits.
 Therefore, its thermal traits were not measured.
-A new MBL originated from the two avaialble D. pseudotakihashii isofemale lines was constructed and used in the competition experiment.
+A new MBL originated from the two available D. pseudotakihashii isofemale lines was constructed and used in the competition experiment.
 Drosophila melanogaster does not occur naturally at the study sites but a laboratory strain (wild type, Dah strain) was measured for thermal performance together with the focal species, as a benchmark for future comparisons.

 Reproductive thermal performance